 "I went to my classroom and my teacher said, 'Get in the corner, let's not talk about it,' " James said.
 "She called the cops like five times, and the other teacher called two times and we were being quiet for, like, an hour and then the cops came."

-ZARROLI: All over Newtown a sense of unreality hung in the air.
-Thirty-five-year-old Amy Headford attended Sandy Hook as a child and her son goes to a nursery school right next door it.
+All over Newtown a sense of unreality was hanging in the air.
+Amy Headford, 35, attended Sandy Hook as a child and her son goes to a nursery school right next to the school.
 When the shootings occurred, she ran to get him.
-In a close-knit town like Newtown, she said what happened could only be described as heartbreaking.
+In a close-knit town like Newtown, she says what happened could be described only as heartbreaking.

-ZARROLI: As Kalbaugh spoke, she turned away several times unable to finish her sentences.
-This has always been a homey, serene place, she said.
-Now, Newtown has joined the ranks of those places where terrible crimes of violence have suddenly inexplicably erupted.
-And a lot of its residents are still trying to figure out how it happened.
-Jim Zarroli, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Kalbaugh said Newtown has always been a homey, serene place, but now it has joined the ranks of those towns where terrible crimes of violence have inexplicably erupted.
+A lot of its residents are still trying to figure out how it happened.